Rope Selection Guide & Information

 Because of susceptibility to liquid absorption and UV decay, the user should be careful of sustained tension on the rope especially when exposed to the elements.
 Manila’s absorbing quality makes it the first choice for many physical activities that require direct handling of the rope.
-For such purposes as tug of war, climbing, obstacle courses or stage rigging, manila rope absorbs perspiration providing better grip.
+For purposes such as tug of war, climbing, obstacle courses, or stage rigging, manila rope absorbs perspiration providing better grip.
 This rope will not hazardously snap back when broken as other synthetic ropes may.
 For a quality natural rope that is aesthetically appealing and safe for active handling, manila rope is an excellent choice.

-- Positives: Visually appealing, snap-resistant, low-cost.
+Visually appealing, snap-resistant, low-cost.

-- Negatives: Not UV or water resistant, may harden or rot over long periods of time.
+Not UV or water resistant, may harden or rot over long periods of time.

-- Most Common Uses: Pulling, decoration, landscaping, rigging.
+Pulling, decoration, landscaping, rigging.